 And then another.
 And another.

 After all, Mr. Morningstar can’t be killed.
 He can prompt others to reveal their deepest desires – and sometimes force them to admit their crimes.
-We’re just a few shows into the very first season, but it also appears that he may enjoy delivering justice – and might even be tempted to reform.
+The show is entering its fifth season, now on Netflix.
+The character has continued to evolve, doing far more good than you might expect.

-Let me clear: television series aside, I don’t think you should name your baby Lucifer.
+Let me clear: television series aside, I don’t think you should consider the baby name Lucifer.
 It’s just too darn polarizing.

 And yet, I’ve been wrong about bold names before.
 Messiah and Maverick are mainstream.
 And we do love a good Luc/Luke name.

-Still, I think the hurdle is greater.
-Regardless of your personal beliefs, I think it’s just too big, too shocking a name to consider.
+Still, regardless of your personal beliefs, I think it’s just too big, too shocking a name to consider.
 Not because it will offend others – but because it would make your child’s experience of his name needlessly awkward.